 Three core goals guide the Human Rights Center’s activities:

 Established in 1994 with funding from Herb and Marion Sandler, the Human Rights Center (HRC) has conducted major human rights investigations in more than a dozen countries, including the United States, Iraq, Rwanda, Uganda, Burma, and the former Yugoslavia.
 HRC has used DNA analysis to reunite families divided by war and conducted population-based studies to ensure that the voices of victims are heard by policymakers.
 HRC’s research has been provided to the International Criminal Tribunal for Rwanda, the International Criminal Tribunal for the former Yugoslavia, and the International Criminal Court.
-The Center has provided 275 fellowships to graduate students over the past twenty-one years, and its alumni have taken leadership positions with universities, nongovernmental organizations, and activist groups worldwide.
-HRC faculty and staff have also collaborated with leading human rights organizations, including Human Rights Watch, the International Center for Transitional Justice, and UNICEF, among others, to promote justice and postwar reconstruction in war-torn countries.
+The Center has provided more than 300 fellowships to graduate students, and its alumni have taken leadership positions with universities, nongovernmental organizations, and activist groups worldwide.
+HRC faculty and staff have also collaborated with leading human rights organizations, including Amnesty International, Human Rights Watch, the International Center for Transitional Justice, and UNICEF, among others, to promote justice and postwar reconstruction in war-torn countries.
 The Human Rights Center is part of the UC Berkeley School of Law.